neha13rana/Document-Processing-System/README.md

 ## Use Cases

-- **Invoice Processing**: Extract details like invoice number, date, total due, and line items for automation.
 - **Research Document Analysis**: Extract titles, abstracts, figures, and tables for indexing or research purposes.
 - **Digitization of Documents**: Convert scanned PDFs into machine-readable formats.